jgnewman/hart/README.md

 ## Side Effects

 As much as Hart would like you to build purely functional apps, there are actually a few instances in which it allows you to bend the paradigm just a little bit in order to memoize things, get access to real DOM nodes, and trigger side effects under certain conditions.
-You can do these things with side-effect functions, which are nearly exactly the same as [React's "hooks"](https://reactjs.org/docs/hooks-intro.html).
-In fact, they are so similar that existing linters for React hooks will be compatible with Hart side-effects.
+You can do these things with side effect functions, which are nearly exactly the same as [React's "hooks"](https://reactjs.org/docs/hooks-intro.html).
+In fact, they are so similar that existing linters for React hooks will be compatible with Hart side effects.

-Side-effect functions are called within the body of your components, and some of them require you to pass in dependency arrays.
+Side effect functions are called within the body of your components, and some of them require you to pass in dependency arrays.
 Dependency arrays determine when an effect should make use of a cached value, or migrate to a new one.
 If all dependencies in a given render remain the same since the last render, cached values and effects will be used.

-Here are your available side-effects:
+Here are your available side effects:

 ### `useAfterEffect`